msgr0/gplas2/README.md

 # Introduction

-gplas is a tool to bin plasmid-predicted contigs based on sequence composition, coverage and assembly graph information.
-Gplas is a new tool that extends the possibility of accurately binning predicted plasmid contigs into several discrete plasmid components.
+Gplas is a tool to bin plasmid-predicted contigs based on sequence composition, coverage and assembly graph information.
+It extends the possibility of accurately binning predicted plasmid contigs into several discrete plasmid components.

 ![](figures/logo.png)<!-- -->